olgalupuleac/GraphAlgorithmRenderer/README.md

 3. Remember that mode *AllStackframes* significantly increase the execution time.
 It seems more efficient to have a bool array which indicates if the property should be applied.
 4. You can use custom functions in the expressions.
 Note that it works slower than accessing `std::vector` elements.
 5. Keep in mind that it takes a second to process 100-200 expressions.
 6. The Standard Template Library functions and class methods are not supported in the expressions (`operator[]` being a notable exception).
 It means that you cannot render elements in `std::unordered_set` or use `std::find`.
 Try to use `std::vector` or arrays instead.
-You can use custom functions, but
+You can use custom functions, but note that it works slower than accessing elements of `std::vector`.
+7. Sometimes text boxes in Graph Visualization settings seem to be blocked and a text cannot be entered or it appears somewhere else, for example in the file with the code.
+You can try to close all other windows including the source file (it doesn't mean closing the Solution or stopping the debugger).
+We would be grateful if you help us to find out how to reproduce this bug.
-7. If the begin template, end template or edge source or target cannot be identified, the message box with the error will appear.
+8. If the begin template, end template or edge source or target cannot be identified, the message box with the error will appear.
 All other invalid expressions are written to the log and ignored by default.
 To access the log open the *Output window* and set *Show output from* to *Graph Visualization*.
 The log is cleared before every new iteration.
    ![1558294468910](readme-images/1558294468910.png)